 Finally, Bas gave the stage to three visiting representatives of Stanford's famous d.school, who engaged the audience in a real-life example of what design thinking could entail as one of the core elements of the THNK curriculum.
 All audience members acted in pairs and went through a pressure-cooking process to jointly design the perfect wallet.
 By making use of the enthusiastic and upbeat atmosphere, many extraordinary designs were developed—some to the objection of the entire audience, others to the amazement of their creativity.

 For us at THNK, the outcome of the exercise was just perfect: we were left with an energetic audience that felt drawn to how we do things differently at THNK.
-Drinks, snacks and networking concluded this very special evening, which was a true milestone in the establishing of our institute.
+Drinks, snacks, and networking concluded this very special evening, which was a true milestone in the establishment of our institute.